-    In countries where it’s legal, a 2016 review found euthanasia accounts for 0.3 to 4.6 percent of deaths.
+In countries where it’s legal, a found euthanasia accounts for 0.3 to 4.6 percent of deaths.
 More than 70 percent of those deaths were related to cancer.

 The review also found that in Washington and Oregon, doctors write less than 1 percent of prescriptions for assisted suicide.

 There are many arguments both for and against euthanasia and PAS.
 Most of these arguments fall into four main categories:

 Some people believe euthanasia is murder and find it unacceptable for moral reasons.
 Many also argue that the ability to decide your own death weakens the sanctity of life.
 In addition, many churches, religious groups, and faith organizations argue against euthanasia for similar reasons.

 PAS is only legal if someone is mentally capable of making the choice.
 However, determining someone’s mental capabilities isn’t very straightforward.
 One found that doctors aren’t always capable of recognizing when someone is fit to make the decision.